Lourensoli4/react-single-page-template/README.md

 - Scaffolding to get started

 Still to come:
-- Completed bolierplate layout and file structure
+- Completed template layout and file structure

 ## Available Scripts